saimel/Plugin.XamarinForms.Converters/README.md

 ```

 ## Detailed information

+#### BoolToObjectConverter
+This converter defines two properties `IfTrue` and `IfFalse` of type `object`.
+These properties represent the values you want to be returned depending on the boolean value of the bindable property you are using.

 #### ByteArrayToImageConverter
 For some reason I was required once to retreive byte array from images.
 After a couple of hours looking for a solution and trying out some approaches I found at __Stack Overflow__ I realized there wasn't an easy way to do it.
 So I decided to keep my `ItemsSource` as `byte[]` and then use a converter to bind it in my XAML.
 So that's it.